 Disclosure: We get a commission for some links on this website.
 You don’t have to use our links, but we’re very grateful when you do.
 Opinions expressed here are the author's alone, and have not been reviewed, approved or endorsed by our partners.
 Here’s our Advertiser Disclosure.

 Most of our readers live in the US, so many of you may not have heard of Rohan.
 This UK-based company makes very high quality travel and outdoor clothing, based on some of the most advanced, technical materials available.
 Fortunately, you can purchase these clothes, even if you don’t live in the UK.
 They produce men’s and women’s clothing lines, and they graciously provided some items for us to test on our trip down under.
 This post will cover the men’s clothing items that I personally tested.
-Brooke will review her items in a future post.
+You can find the women’s items in this post.

 Rohan Clothing Items